queryluke/masseffect-5e-data/data/spells/cryo-blast.md

 ---
 Fire a mass of supercooled, subatomic particles that explode in a 2m-radius sphere centered on a point within range.
 Each creature within the sphere has its movement reduced by 4m until the start of your next turn and must make a Strength saving throw.
-On a failed saved, a creature becomes <condition id="frozen"/> until the start of your next turn.
+On a failed saved, a creature becomes <me-condition id="frozen"/> until the start of your next turn.
 A target with shield points has advantage on this saving throw.

 If the blast strikes a body of water or a liquid that is principally water (not including water-based creatures), it